IDEXX @ VMX

 If you’re like a lot of veterinary professionals, your New Year’s resolutions to eat healthier, exercise more, or focus on your overall well-being (or all of the above!) typically come to a screeching halt the minute you board your flight to Orlando for the first major veterinary conference of the year: VMX.

-But, 2019 can be different.
+But, this year can be different.
 (No, really!)
 Here’s how you can stay healthy at VMX this year.

 1. Stay active